johnflavin/johnflavin.github.io/projects.md

 ---

 ## Game projects
-I don't have any game projects to post yet, but I will be doing so soon.
+I am currently working on my first prototype in Unity.
+I don't have any completed projects to post yet, but I will be doing so soon.

 ## Unreal Engine 4 Tutorial